-The specialty examination in small animal internal medicine consists of 4 parts, two of which are graded together as a single section.
-The other two parts represent individually graded sections.
+The specialty examination in small animal internal medicine consists of 3 sections, one of which contains two parts which are graded together as a single section.
+The other two sections are independently graded.
 The examination is held over two days.
 The examination covers all aspects of veterinary internal medicine and comprises:

-Part One (Section One - Medical Literature) consists of multiple-choice questions on current literature pertaining to the practice of small animal internal medicine;
+Section One - (Medical Literature) consists of multiple-choice questions on current literature pertaining to the practice of small animal internal medicine;

-Part Two (Section Two - Essay) consists of essay questions related to small animal internal medicine:
+Section Two - (Essay) consists of essay questions related to small animal internal medicine: